reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerApp_QuizAppUsingOpenAPI.md

 ## Design the Power Apps

+Create a new Power Apps and follow the steps below

 ### Setting Up Controls

 1. Add the OpenAIGPT (Independent Publisher connector).
 Please note that a premium license is required.